kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 To create a `chroot` jail, simply create a folder that has a replication of the directory structure of a typical Linux server.
 The difference is that you *only* copy, in that `chroot` directory, the bare minimum of what is needed by your user.
 This process can be carried out manually, with several commands, or you can automate the process with Jailkit.

-**It is important to note that a `chroot` jail can be easily escaped if the user is able to elevate to the root level.** Thus, it is very important to prevent the user from doing so.

 ## About Jailkit

 Jailkit is a set of utilities that can be used to setup a `chroot`-based, restricted environment where users have limited access to the server's filesystem and the commands they run.
 The Jailkit utilities also make it easy to setup a restricted shell or to run services or programs inside such a restricted environment.